 Sheree Renée Thomas

 Sheree Renée Thomas creates art inspired by myth and folklore, natural science and conjure, and the genius culture created in the Mississippi Delta.
 She is the author of Nine Bar Blues: Stories from an Ancient Future (Third Man Books, May 26, 2020), her first fiction collection.
 She is also the author of two multigenre/hybrid collections, Sleeping Under the Tree of Life, longlisted for the 2016 Otherwise Award and Shotgun Lullabies (Aqueduct Press), described as a “revelatory work like Jean Toomer’s Cane.”
 She edited the two-time World Fantasy Award-winning volumes, Dark Matter, that first introduced W.E.B.
 Du Bois’s work as science fiction and was the first black author to be honored with the World Fantasy Award since its inception in 1975.
 Her work is widely anthologized and has been nominated for a Pushcart Prize and received honorable mention in the Year’s Best volumes.
 Her essays have appeared in the New York Times and other publications.She serves as the Associate Editor of Obsidian: Literature & Arts in the African Diaspora (Illinois State University, Normal).
 She lives in Memphis, Tennessee and is a past WisCon attendee.
 Connect with Sheree Renée Thomas on her website, Facebook, Instagram, or Twitter.

 We will return to our convention hotel in 2022, Madison’s wonderful Concourse Hotel and Governor’s Club.
-The Concourse has not yet opened up room reservations for WisCon in 2022!
-Please show your support for our fabulous hosts by making your room reservations once they are available.
-We will have a room block with special rates, which will expire in April 2022.
+The Concourse has opened room reservations for WisCon in 2022!
+Please show your support for our fabulous hosts by making your room reservations now.
+We have a room block with special rates, which will expire on April 26, 2022.